 In a case arbitrated pursuant to a mandatory employment arbitration agreement, partners Jean Hyams and Leslie Levy won a case for a woman who was terminated from her job after taking time off as medical leave.
 Since the termination took place as part of a major corporate reorganization and the layoff of hundreds of people, […]

 In response to a class action lawsuit (Lacy T. v.
 Oakland Raiders) filed by Raiderettes alleging wage theft and other violations of California labor law, team owners have filed a motion to force the cheerleaders out of court and into individual and secret arbitration before the NFL Commissioner.

 “This is an attempt to avoid public scrutiny of the adjudication of the cheerleaders’ claims that Raiders’ management has engaged in illegal employment practices for years,” said Sharon Vinick of Levy Vinick Burrell Hyams, the Bay Area law firm representing the cheerleaders.
 “The owners want to have this employment issue decided by one man whose pay is dependent on the very teams that engage in the illegal conduct.”

 Over the past decade, more and more employers are insisting that anyone who works for them must sign an arbitration agreement as a condition of employment.
 Arbitration agreements mean that employees are forced to give up their Constitutional right to trial by jury if they want to keep their job.
 Instead, all workplace disputes – […]

-LVBH partner Jean Hyams represented a woman who worked in car sales in court and arbitration against a Toyota car dealership for gender and national origin discrimination and harassment.
-She also brought a claim that the owner of the dealership retaliated against her after she filed a complaint with the California Department of Fair Employment […]
+LVBH lawyers Jean Hyams and Rebecca Kagin represented a woman who worked in car sales in court and arbitration against a Toyota car dealership for gender and national origin discrimination and harassment.
+She also brought a claim that the owner of the dealership retaliated against her after she filed a complaint with the California Department […]